 MicroPython on the BBC micro:bit comes with a powerful music and sound module.
-It’s very easy to generate bleeps and bloops from the device if you attach a speaker.
-Use crocodile clips to attach pin 0 and GND to the positive and negative inputs on the speaker - it doesn’t matter which way round they are connected to the speaker.
+It’s very easy to generate bleeps and bloops from the device by attaching a speaker or set of wired headphones.

-Do not attempt this with a Piezo buzzer - such buzzers are only able to play a single tone.
+Do not attempt this with an active Piezo buzzer - such buzzers are only able to play a single tone.

 Let’s play some music: